Be Committed: We are dedicated to your project and we expect that you

 implementation and code on GitHub.
 We do our work in branches, we’ll review code

-in Pull Requests (PRs) and commit code to a master branch.
+in Pull Requests (PRs) and commit code to a main branch.

 Design Collaboration (Figma/Invision/Abstract): We’ll talk about visual